RENoMafex/RENoMafex.github.io/README.md

 </div>
 ```

 Now if you have a C compiler installed, you can use its preprocessor, to automatically copy the contents of the `footer.html` file, right where the `#include "footer.html"` statement lives.
 For my example i am using `GCC`.
-The command, to make a file called `pages/index.html` we can run the command <span style="white-space: nowrap">`cpp -P -nostdinc index.html -o pages/index.html`</span>
+The command, to make a file called `pages/index.html` we can run the command <span style="white-space: nowrap">`cpp -w -P -nostdinc index.html -o pages/index.html`</span>
 in the terminal.
 Lets go through the parts of this command:
 <table><tr>
     <th style="white-space: nowrap; text-align: center; font-size: 150%;">Command</th>